dokko-games/ModGenMC/README.md

 ## ✨ Features

-* ⚡ **Fast, lightweight desktop app** With a svelte frontend + rust backend, both optimized for low resource consumption and good performance
+* ⚡ **Fast, lightweight desktop app**.
+With a svelte frontend + rust backend, CraftIDE is optimized for low resource consumption and good performance
 * 🧩 **Class generation** for:
   * Blocks
   * Items